sagarkarn/PVM/README.md

 ## Upcoming Features

-1. **Enable Extensions with Ease**: Enable PHP extensions with just one command, streamlining the process of making changes to ini file manually.

-2. **Install PHP Extensions from Terminal**: Install PHP extensions directly from the terminal, eliminating the process of copying and pasting and making changes to ini file.
+1. **Install PHP Extensions from Terminal**: Install PHP extensions directly from the terminal, eliminating the process of copying and pasting and making changes to ini file.

-3. **Configure PHP Settings from Terminal**: Access and modify various PHP configurations directly from the terminal, without needing to edit PHP configuration files manually.
+2. **Configure PHP Settings from Terminal**: Access and modify various PHP configurations directly from the terminal, without needing to edit PHP configuration files manually.

 ## Setup